 Regular exercise can help control type 2 diabetes, even if you do not lose weight.
 Exercise improves blood sugar control because it improves how your body responds to insulin.
 (See "Patient information: Diabetes mellitus type 2: Alcohol, exercise, and medical care (Beyond the Basics)".)

 A number of oral medicines (pills) are available to treat type 2 diabetes.

-Metformin — Most people who are newly diagnosed with type 2 diabetes will immediately begin a medicine called metformin (Glucophage, Glumetza, Riomet, Fortamet).
+Metformin — Most people who are newly diagnosed with type 2 diabetes will immediately begin a medicine called metformin (sample brand names: Glucophage, Glumetza, Riomet, Fortamet).
 Metformin improves how your body responds to insulin to reduce high blood sugar levels.

 Metformin is a pill that is usually started with the evening meal; a second dose may be added one to two weeks later (with breakfast).
 The dose may be increased every one to two weeks thereafter.

 Side effects — Common side effects of metformin include nausea, diarrhea, and gas.
 These are usually not severe, especially if you take metformin along with food.

 Patients with certain types of kidney, liver, and heart disease, and those who drink alcohol excessively should not take metformin.
 You should stop taking metformin 48 hours before any test that uses iodine-based contrast dye (like a computed tomography [CT] scan with contrast), and you should stop it before any type of surgery.

 When to add a second medicine — Your doctor or nurse might recommend a second medicine within the first two to three months if your blood sugar levels and glycated hemoglobin (A1C) are still higher than your goal.
 (See "Patient information: Diabetes mellitus type 2: Insulin treatment (Beyond the Basics)".)